vickiebonnie/EXPLORING-KEY-FACTORS-BEHIND-LIFE-INSURANCE-POLICY-LAPSES-AND-WHAT-INSURERS-CAN-DO-TO-PREVENT-IT/README.md

 This project investigates why so many people let their life insurance policies lapse and what insurers can do to reduce it.
 Using a real dataset and exploratory data analysis in R, I identified key trends and proposed data-driven, real-world solutions

-# 💡Business Context
+### 💡Business Context

 Life insurance is more than a financial product.it’s a safety net for families.
 When policies lapse:

-•	Customers lose critical financial protection.
+- Customers lose critical financial protection.

-•	Insurers lose revenue and customer trust.
+- Insurers lose revenue and customer trust.

-### This analysis focused on three main questions:
+#### This analysis focused on three main questions:

-• How do lapse rates vary across different age groups?
+How do lapse rates vary across different age groups?

-• Does payment frequency influence lapse rates?
+ - Does payment frequency influence lapse rates?

-• Do shorter policy terms lapse more often than longer ones
+-  Do shorter policy terms lapse more often than longer ones

-# 📂Dataset & Tools
+### 📂Dataset And Tools

-📄 Data Used
+ Data Used

-Source: Life Insurance Dataset Kaggle[(https://www.kaggle.com/datasets/balgdrum/life-insurance-policy-data)]
+ -Life Insurance Dataset Kaggle[(https://www.kaggle.com/datasets/balgdrum/life-insurance-policy-data)]

-### 📌Key Variables Analyzed
+Key Variables Analyzed

 •	Age